davidb2/falling_blocks/README.md

 # Falling Blocks

-This is a quick demo application meant to demonstrate reinforcement learning through [evolutionary computation](https://en.wikipedia.org/wiki/Evolutionary_computation).
+This is a quick demo application meant to demonstrate learning through [evolutionary computation](https://en.wikipedia.org/wiki/Evolutionary_computation).

 ## Goal of the Game